 If you don’t have a stroller with you, they are available for rent at the park’s visitor center.
 There are also electric scooters available for rent here.

-Families will enjoy that you have the option to walk through Mistico Park at your own pace without a tour guide.
-Touring through the park typically takes around 2.5 hours.
+Touring through Mistico Park typically takes around 2.5 hours.
 One negative that families should consider is that Mistico has one bathroom at the entrance gate and none throughout the park.

 What other activities are available at the hanging bridges?